If the normal bacteria in the mouth overgrow, the gums can become infected.

 Acute necrotizing ulcerative gingivitis is now rare, but minor gum infections involving just a few teeth probably occur relatively commonly.
-The severe form usually affects only people with an impaired immune system (for example, due to human immunodeficiency virus [HIV]/acquired immunodeficiency syndrome [AIDS] Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more or immunosuppressive drugs).
+The severe form usually affects only people with an impaired immune system (for example, due to human immunodeficiency virus [HIV]/acquired immunodeficiency syndrome [AIDS] Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more or immunosuppressive drugs).
 Acute necrotizing ulcerative gingivitis is not contagious.

 The infection is caused by an abnormal overgrowth of the bacteria that normally exist harmlessly in the mouth.
 Poor oral hygiene usually contributes to the development of ANUG, as do physical or emotional stress, poor diet, and lack of sleep.
 The infection occurs most often in people who have gingivitis Gingivitis Gingivitis is a mild form of periodontal disease characterized by inflammation of the gums (gingivae).
 Gingivitis results most often from inadequate brushing and flossing but may result from... read more and then experience a stressful event (for example, final exam week or military basic training).
 Acute necrotizing ulcerative gingivitis is far more common among smokers than nonsmokers.

 Usually, ANUG begins abruptly with painful and bleeding gums, excessive saliva production, and sometimes extremely foul-smelling breath.
 People may also have a fever and feel ill.
 The tips of the gums between the teeth appear punched-out and become sores (ulcers) covered with a gray layer of dead tissue.
 The gums bleed easily, and talking, eating, and swallowing cause pain.
 Often, the lymph nodes under the jaw swell, and a mild fever develops.